partigabor/partigabor.github.io/content/posts/hugo-website.md

 This tells our Hugo website to use the "Coder" theme we just downloaded to our themes folder.

-You also have to give the base URL for your website, edit the following line in the config file based on this example:
+You also have to give an URL for your website, for this, you must edit the baseURL parameter in the config file (`hugo.toml`), see the example below.
+Basically, the "slug" after github.io is your repository's name.

     baseURL = "https://username.github.io/whatever"

+If you name your repository to "username.github.io", you can use the simple "https://username.github.io" domain name for your personal website.

 You can (and should) also edit other parameters later, since this config file contains all the main settings to your website.
-Look up the theme's Readme or the exampleSite to see how it works and what it can do, theme developers explain every option.
+Look up the theme's Readme or the exampleSite to see how it works and what it can do, theme developers often explain every option.
 You can also try and copy the contents of the exampleSite folder of the theme to your project's root folder and see what happens.

-### 5. Run your website
+### 2.5.
+Run your website

     hugo server

-This command will launch and host the website on your machine, you can access it in the browser http://localhost:1313/ (or by clicking this link from the terminal output).
-This is meant for development purposes, you can see and try using your website and even observe real-time changes as you tune your settings or add content!
+This command will launch and host the website on your machine, locally.
+You can access it in the browser http://localhost:1313/ (or by clicking this link from the terminal output).
+This is meant for development purposes, you can have a look and feel of your website and even observe real-time changes as you tune your settings or add content!

-### 6. Build
+### 2.6.
+Build

     hugo

 That's it.
 Simply typing `hugo` into the command line and hitting enter will build and "publish" your website.
 The default location of this build will usually be a folder named `public`, which you can change by adding/editing a line in your configfile.
 For example: `publishDir = "docs"` will make your `hugo` command build and publish your website into a directory named `docs`.

+---

-## III.
-Hosting the Website {#iii}
+# 3. Hosting the Website {#iii}

+{{< details "**tl;dr**" >}}
+1. Git push
+2. Configure GitHub Pages
+{{< /details >}}

-### 7. Push to GitHub
+## 3.1.
+Push to GitHub

 After building your website with the `hugo` command, you have to push it to GitHub.
 This means that you will upload this git repository online and store it on [https://github.com/](https://github.com/) under your account.